Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/Falcon Coders1/progress.md

 ## Workflow
-- Front End about to finish
+- Front End finish except dashboard
+- Instructors list has been created
+- Course list has been created
+- Employee list has been created
+-